aehrc/VariantSpark/cloud/aws-emr/README.md

 (More info on the configuration process and using the `aws cli` can be found at [AWS CLI User Guide](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)

+Now we need to choose S3 storage for `variant-spark` output files and for the EMR cluster logs.
+If you have an existing S3 bucket you can use it or you can create a new bucket.
+We will use:

+* `s3://<your-bucket-name>/variant-spark/output/` as the output location
+* `s3://<your-bucket-name>/variant-spark/logs/` as the cluster log location.

+Please note the trailing slashes!
+They are important to designate folders in S3.

 Now we can install the `vs-emr` - variant spark cli for EMR - with:

     pip install --user ./python